 So there’s no need to be concerned about having contact with your companion animals as a result of this outbreak.
 However, it’s wise to practice increased hygiene during this time and ensure you wash your hands with soap and water (or use an alcohol-based sanitiser) before and after touching animals.

 Now, more than ever, animals in South Australia need your help.
-We currently have hundreds of animals in our care.
-Across the globe animal adoptions have decreased.
-We are now taking proactive and urgent measures to get our animals into loving homes.
+We currently have hundreds of animals in our care (unfortunately, some of these animals are unable to made available for adoption straightaway and will have to remain in our care for some time).
+Across the globe animal adoptions have decreased, and we are now taking proactive and urgent measures to get our animals into loving homes wherever possible.

 We are taking all the necessary steps to protect the health and well-being of the animals in our care, our staff, and the community we serve.
 So, for the first time in our history, we will require members of the public to go online to make an appointment for a potential adoption at our Lonsdale shelter and RSPCA PetVille.
 Bookings can be made at: www.bit.ly/RSPCA-adopt.